What is the PAX Good Behavior Game?

 PAX Good Behavior Game Training

-If you would like to be notified when new training dates are available, email us at: firstname.lastname@example.org
+Additional training dates to come through August soon.
+If you would like to be notified when new training dates post, email us at firstname.lastname@example.org

 Funding made possible (in part) by grant award number H79TI085747 from the Substance Abuse and Mental Health Services Administration and with the support of The Texas Health and Human Services Commission.
 The views expressed in training materials, publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services or Texas Health and Human Services Commission; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. or Texas Government.